 A simple sign such as JOE’S PAPER RECYCLING SERVICE – Phone 123-4567, is about all that’s necessary.
 You could have this made up on a magnetic mat at most quick print shops.
 Have a college art student make one up for you on butcher paper, or have a professional sign painter produce one for you on heavy card stock.

 With this sign on the side of your pickup, car, or trailer, simply drive through the residential neighborhoods of your area.
 Park in the middle of a block, get out and start knocking on doors, asking the residents if they have old newspapers or cardboard boxes they’d like for you to haul away for them.
 Generally, you’ll get an armload of old newspapers at every house.
-Simply carry them to your pickup or trailer, then go on to the
+Simply carry them to your pickup or trailer, then go on to the next house.

 If you’ll set up a definite route to follow, certain streets on certain days about once every two weeks, you’ll find the homeowners will have stacks of paper waiting for you.
 Regardless of whether the person answering the door gives you a stack of papers, always leave a business card at each home.

 Some paper recyclers offer to pay the people saving newspapers for them, and having it ready for them when they make their collection rounds.
 Generally, this isn’t necessary.
-If you’ll develop regular collection days for each street or neighborhood,
+If you’ll develop regular collection days for each street or neighborhood, you’ll find the people putting papers out for you just as they set out their garbage for collection.

 There are even some paper recyclers who charge the people to haul their paper away.
 This isn’t advisable, because once you start hauling rubbish, you’ll end up doing clean-up work, and hauling more to the dump than you do to the recycling depot.